ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 5. Verify that the expected number of VRF proofs was provided, and that the proofs properly evaluate into a VRF output.

-To further ensure that the new versions of the label were inserted correctly, the label owner considers the Transparency Log as it existed at two points in time.
-The first is the **previous tree**, which is defined as the combined tree up to but excluding the log entry where the new versions were added.
-The second is the **current tree**, which is defined as the combined tree as it is currently presented to the user, containing the new log entry and potentially other log entries to its right.
-Given this, the user executes the following
+To ensure that the new versions of the label were inserted correctly, the label owner considers the Transparency Log as it existed at two points in time: The first is the **previous tree**, which is defined as the log tree up to but excluding the log entry where the new versions were added.
+The second is the **current tree**, which is defined as the log tree as it is currently presented to the user, containing the new log entry and potentially other log entries to its right.
+Given this, the user executes the following algorithm:
-algorithm:

-1. Starting from the root log entry of the previous tree, proceed down the frontier of the previous tree and identify the first log entry that is non-distinguished in the current tree.
-If there is none, skip to step
+1. Starting from the root log entry of the previous tree, proceed down the frontier of the previous tree and identify the first log entry that is not distinguished in the current tree and move on to step 2.
+If there is no non-distinguished log entry, skip to step 3.
-   3. Otherwise, move on to step 2.

 2. Starting from the identified log entry, proceed down the remainder of the previous tree's frontier from left to right: